 Ashford Castle (Co.
 Galway) is an exquisite 800-year old castle set on a lake amongst 350 acres of pristinely landscaped grounds.
 With a fabulous spa and 6 restaurants run by renowned chefs, this hotel certainly makes for an extraordinary stay.

 FOOD & DRINK

 DUBLIN- Michelin starred Variety Jones is a tiny restaurant in the liberties (the oldest district in Dublin) with a fabulous tasting menu and knowledgeable staff.
-For small plates and French-Italian cuisine with a brilliant wine list, head to Etto where the mascarpone prunes for dessert) and don't forget to try a wood-fired pizza at Pi.
+For small plates and French-Italian cuisine with a brilliant wine list, head to Etto (get the mascarpone prunes for dessert) and don't forget to try a wood-fired pizza at Pi.